 On Top of Doi Suthep

-To reach the top of Wat Doi Suthep Temple you must climb the 306 elegant steps of the Naga staircase.
-Funicular cable-cars are also available to take you up, and the fare is 20 Baht.
-Nagas are dragon-like deities in Hindu and Buddhist mythology, and these sacred serpents run along the entire length of the steps, guarding the gates to the entrance.
-Though daunting at first, the foliage-shrouded steps and their guardians are truly one of the highlights of the visit.
+To reach the top of Wat Doi Suthep Temple, you must climb the 306 elegant steps of the Naga Staircase.
+There is also a funicular cable car to take you to the top, and the fare is 20 baht.
+Nagas are dragon-like deities in Hindu and Buddhist mythology, and these sacred serpents run the length of the staircase, guarding the gates to the entrance.
+Although they may seem daunting at first, the foliage-covered steps and their guardians are truly one of the highlights of the visit.